ABOUT: Tom Vander Ark

 - Education: leadership & policy

-- Learning: technology, the shift to personal digital learning & blended learning
+- Learning: technology, the shift to personal digital learning, blended learning, deeper learning, learning innovations

 - Business: leadership, strategy, innovation, public-private partnerships

 - Good Work: finding and doing mission-driven work, non-profit leadership, philanthropy, community leadership